zyth0s/bench_density_gradient_wfn/README.md

         If speed equals this stays.

-TODO: declare variables at the beginning in all implementations
+INIT: declare variables at the beginning in all implementations
       to see if they catch up with Fortran.
+      Already made Rust faster than C++.
+Differences between compiled languages should be due to implementation differences.

 TODO: try with a large system